 Minimum catch sizes for fish in Norway

 All anglers in Norway must observe the minimum catch sizes for fish.
-The key minimum sizes for sea fishing include cod 44/55 cm north of 62°N (depending on distance from baseline), haddock 40 cm north of 62°N and 32 cm south of 62°N, and halibut 84 cm.
-Live fish below minimum size must be released immediately.
+The key minimum sizes for sea fishing are cod 44/55 cm north of 62°N (depending on distance from baseline) and 40 cm south of 62°N, haddock 40 cm north / 32 cm south, and halibut 84 cm minimum and 200 cm maximum.
+Saithe, pollack, ling, cusk and wolffish have no minimum size for recreational fishing.
+Live fish below minimum size, and halibut over 200 cm, must be released immediately.

 Current Rules